catalyzedgrey/GraphicsProject/README.md

 # Camera Controls
 Right mouse click to only look around.
-Left mouse click to move at the mouse position, or by WASD keys.
+Left mouse click to move towards the mouse position.
+WASD keys also work.

 # Objects
 - Skybox that gives a real feel of the sky.